alexeygeno/phone-verification-laravel/README.md

 ```

 ## Different storages and notification channels
-To switch between [available](#requirements) storages and notifications channels, install the respective package and update the configuration
+To switch between [available](#requirements) storages and notifications channels, install the respective package and update the configuration.
 For example, to use **Mongodb** as a storage and **Twilio** as a notification channel:
 ```shell
 composer require jenssegers/mongodb laravel-notification-channels/twilio
 ```